 - Shape: The overall shape of primary feathers can be useful for identification, especially if the feathers are found after they are shed.
 The total length measurement can be a clue to the bird species, and whether the tip is rounded, tapered, squared-off, or sharply pointed can also be helpful.
 These feathers are asymmetrical, and the proportions of the two sides of the feather can also help identify the bird species that shed the feather.

 - Flight Position: How the bird holds its primary feathers in relaxed, gliding flight can be a good identification clue.
 Some birds, such as turkey vultures, have a much wider natural splay to their primaries, while hawks and falcons keep these feathers more closely together.

 - Folded Projection: When a bird is perched, the primary feathers will project past other parts of the body, and the length of that projection can help identify bird species.
 Primaries may be compared to the position of the secondary feathers, tail tip, or other markings on the body for identification purposes.

 Primaries in Culture

 In cultures where certain birds are honored or otherwise spiritually significant, primary feathers may hold sacred value because of their size and distinction.
-Many Native American cultures use the primary feathers of eagles, hawks, owls, and other raptors for ceremonial dress or adornments.
+Many Indigenous cultures use the primary feathers of eagles, hawks, owls, and other raptors for ceremonial dress or adornments.
 In some African cultures or pagan-like beliefs, primary feathers may be used as part of rituals for potions or spell-casting.